HuntTheSun/setBrightnessAllMonitors/README.md

-### DISCLAIMER: This is my first script, I dont know anything about scripting
+### DISCLAIMER: This is my second script, I dont know anything about scripting
 ### This might not work on your system or have horrendous programming flaws

 ## setBrightnessAllMonitors